 - Create a code.
 Use a phrase such as “Mr. Black is on line 7” to alert employees to an active shooter situation.

 - Include Run, Hide, Fight.
 These three options present the best chances of survival in an active shooting scenario.
 Run – Take a cell phone and leave everything else behind.
-Run towards exists but be alert for danger as the shooter may be waiting to ambush people as they leave the building.
+Run towards the exits but be alert for danger as the shooter may be waiting to ambush people as they leave the building.
 Hide – Turn off your cell phone and find as secure or hidden a location as possible.
 Fight – Everything around you can be used as a weapon and there is safety in numbers.
 If confrontation is inevitable, don’t hesitate to harm the shooter and use whatever is available to defend yourself.

 - Contact law enforcement.
 Don’t assume someone has called 911.
 Make this part of your plan.
 Also include what employees need to do, such as keep their hands raised and empty, when approached by officers.